Emergency Department (ED)

 Use Juliana Drive if you are going to ED.
 The ED entrance is pictured above.

 For every emergency visit, please bring your health card.
 It is also helpful to bring a list of prescribed medications.

 COVID-19 Healthy and Safety Changes

 - Visitor restrictions and mandatory masks are in place for the health and safety of everyone.
-These will be strictly adhered to.
-There is zero tolerance for verbal or physical abuse.
+These measures will be strictly adhered to.
+There is zero tolerance for verbal or physical abuse of staff.

 - After triage, visitors will be given instructions and asked to wait outside of the hospital.
 Instructions with call back information will be provided.
 ED staff will communicate the plan on how updates will be provided.

 - Please see the COVID-19 section of the hospital website for up-to-date information regarding exceptions for visitors in the ED.

 Woodstock Hospital's Emergency Department (ED) puts our patients first, while striving for continuous improvements toward providing the best possible emergency care to all age groups.
 Our 10,000 square foot, 23 room modern ED utilizes advanced technology to help deliver and monitor care provided.
 Our goal is to deliver efficient and high quality care by reducing wait times which helps to increase capacity.
 Click here to see how Woodstock Hospital compares to other Ontario hospitals in terms of how long patients are spending in our ED on average.

 We continually strive to improve our wait times and have a number of strategies to assist with this.
 Depending on a combination of factors (listed below), it may be difficult to determine exactly how long your visit will take.
 If your condition changes at any time while waiting, please speak with a nurse or other team member first.
 Please do not leave before telling someone.